reactjs/pl.react.dev/beta/src/pages/learn/describing-the-ui.md

 ## What's next? {/_whats-next_/}

-Head over to [Your First Component](/learn/your-first-component) to start reading this chapter page by page!
+Head over to [Twój pierwszy komponent](/learn/your-first-component) to start reading this chapter page by page!

 Or, if you're already familiar with these topics, why not read about [Adding Interactivity](/learn/adding-interactivity)?